 You may also be eligible for alimony.
 The amount and length of time you receive it will depend largely on the number of years you were married and your capacity to earn money.

-If you have children, decisions concerning custody, visitation rights, and financial support can be the most contentious part of the settlement.
+If you have children, decisions concerning child custody, visitation rights, and financial support can be the most contentious part of the settlement.
 Emotions will run high when the fate of your child is discussed.
 Your child is the most important part of you, and it is essential that you defend your parental rights.
 You may be ending your marriage, but you will still be a parent and you must ensure that you have the kind of arrangement that allows you to stay in the center of your child’s life.

 Legal versus Physical Child Custody

 There is a difference between these two.
 Legal custody gives you the right to make important decisions in your child’s life.
 Where they go to school, for instance, or the kind of medical care they receive.
-It is possible for both parents to have legal custody while one of them has primary physical custody.
+It is possible for both parents to have legal child custody while one of them has primary physical child custody.
 In other words, you may decide that your child is better off living with your ex; but your ex cannot make any significant decisions about the child without your consent.

 Child Visitation and Parent Time

-If your ex has physical custody of the child, then you should work out a schedule for visitation as part of the settlement.
+If your ex has physical child custody of the child, then you should work out a schedule for visitation as part of the settlement.
 The settlement should offer you ample parent time with your child.
 You should be given the chance to bond with your child in a meaningful way.